A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Introduction

 \section{Introduction}

-Lattice path enumeration is an active area of investigation in combinatorics.
 A \emph{lattice path} is a path in the discrete integer lattice $\mathbb{Z}^n$ consisting of a sequence of steps from a prescribed \emph{step set} and satisfying prescribed restrictions.
 Among classical lattice paths, Dyck paths are perhaps the most well-studied.
 A \emph{Dyck path} of \emph{semilength} $n$ is a path in $\mathbb{Z}^2$ with step set $S= \{ (1,1), (1,-1) \}$ that starts at the origin $(0,0)$, ends at $(2n,0)$, and never traverses below the horizontal axis.
 The steps $(1,1)$ are called \emph{up steps} and can be represented by the letter $U$, while the steps $(1,-1)$ are \emph{down steps} and denoted $D$.
-It is well known that the number of Dyck paths of semilength $n$ is the Catalan number $C_n=\binom{2n}{n}/(n+1)$.
+It is well known that the number of Dyck paths of semilength $n$ is the Catalan number $C_n=\binom{2n}{n}/(n+1)$ which is known to enumerate more than 250 other families of combinatorial objects \cite{stanleyCat}.

 The number of Dyck paths of semilength $n$ that contain exactly $k$ places where a $U$ is immediately followed by a $D$---called $UD$-\emph{factors} (or \emph{peaks})---is equal to the \emph{Narayana number} $N_{n,k}$ defined by